 VAT Deferral Scheme

 VAT payments for all businesses that would normally arise during the period from 20 March 2020 to 30 June 2020 will be deferred.
 This is an automatic deferral with no applications required, however, businesses will need to cancel their direct debit mandate if they wish to prevent the VAT liability being collected by HMRC.
-Where VAT has been deferred, businesses will be given until 31 March 2021 to pay any liabilities that have accumulated during the deferral period, with no interest/penalties being charged on the deferred amount.
+Where VAT has been deferred, businesses were originally given until 31 March 2021 to pay any liabilities that have accumulated during the deferral period, with no interest/penalties being charged on the deferred amount.

 A link is included below to our more detailed article on the VAT deferral scheme: